Kitware/trame/docs/content/docs/tutorial-vtk.md

 renderWindowInteractor = vtkRenderWindowInteractor()
 renderWindowInteractor.SetRenderWindow(renderWindow)
 renderWindowInteractor.GetInteractorStyle().SetCurrentStyleToTrackballCamera()
-renderWindowInteractor.EnableRenderOff()
 ```

-We create the interactor, connect it to the `renderWindow`, set the interaction style, and disable the interactor from calling the `renderWindow` `Render` function.
+We create the interactor, connect it to the `renderWindow` and set the interaction style.

 **Third**, we create the desired visualization.
 This process requires the creation of an object, a mapper, and an actor.